ninaolo/battleship/README.md

 # Battleship
 This is a simple game of Battleship written in JavaScript.
 It was a school project (lab3 of the course DD2390 at KTH).

+NOTE: this app is written with a very simple/basic and old style of JavaScript.

+## See the app live
+Go to [https://ninaolo.github.io/battleship](https://ninaolo.github.io/battleship) and see the app live!

 ## Running the app
 Simply open `index.html` in a browser and start playing.

 ![Screenshot](/screenshot.png?raw=true)

 ## Questions from the lab